-Scientists have discovered that bacteria can also be used to prevent and treat various forms of cancer and the study’s results are in the journal Science Advances.
-The scientists described the strain of Staphylococcus Epidermidis, and how this bacteria secretes a chemical that eliminates harmful bacteria, that are known to be responsible for infections.
+Scientists have discovered that bacteria can also be used to prevent and treat various forms of cancer, and the study’s results are in the journal Science Advances.
+The scientists described the strain of Staphylococcus Epidermidis and how this bacteria secretes a chemical that eliminates harmful bacteria known to be responsible for infections.

 MCDONOUGH MUSEUM OF ART Youngstown, Ohio Jan 24, 2020

 Scatter Surge exhibition presents the installation, I Pluripotent, a worldwide premiere, surrounding microbiome and holobiome portraits, origins of life, and the Seed Series, invited by director Claudia Berlinski.

 Ken Rinaldo 2019; Concept, 3D modeling, rendering, fabrication, electronics, programming, and direction

 TradeMark Gunderson; Plexiglass Fabrication and studio assistant